yeoman/yeoman/cli/docs/docs.md

 Anything inside the `<!-- build.. -->` and `<!-- endbuild -->` is replaced
 depending on `<target>` and `<output>` values.

-The resulting html is then passed through the global replace, looking up matching revved filename in the output directory (defaults to `publish/`), replacing references to their hash-prepended version.
+The resulting HTML is then passed through the global replace, looking up matching revved filenames in the output directory (defaults to `publish/`), replacing references to their hash-prepended version.

 This "directives" system will provide you a nice level of flexibility, and the